68th Special Forces Brigade (Bulgaria): Special Operations Forces Command

 The deep economic crisis of Bulgaria during the 1990s and the beginning of the 2000s brought heavy problems for the Command and for the Bulgarian Army as a whole.
 The SOFC's commander Brigade General Atanas Samandov's inability to address them and his lack of understanding for the specifics of special operations (coming from a conventional forces background) brought resentment amongst the ranks and members of the Special Forces resentfully categorised him as the "special forces commander without a single parachute jump".
 The circumstances brought a deep deterioration in the capabilities of the Bulgarian army special forces.
 The endemic lack of funding in the Bulgarian Army contributed significantly to that and their reintroduction into the Land Forces made things even worse.
 The new Bulgarian geo-political orientation towards NATO and the EU meant that the country would have to take a more active part in missions overseas, with the Land Forces taking the brunt of that.
-Yet their state of disrepair and the higher readiness and manpower capabilities of the 68th SOF Brigade meant that a considerable amount of its personnel would take part in those missions, relegated merely to conventional light infantry.
+Yet their state of disrepair and the higher readiness and manpower capabilities of the 68th SOF Brigade meant that a considerable number of its personnel would take part in those missions, relegated merely to conventional light infantry.

 In 2006 the Special Operations Forces Command was disbanded and a "Special Forces" Staff Division within the General Staff was formed.
 In 2007 the 1st Para-Recon Regiment was disbanded and inducted as the 3rd SOF-Battalion into the 68th SOF Brigade.
-Later, according to the Plan for the structure of the forces in 2015 the 101st Mountain Infantry Brigade (reduced to battalion size in peacetime) was transformed into an actual battalion and absorbed into the 68th SOF Brigade.
+Later, according to the plan for the structure of the forces in 2015 the 101st Mountain Infantry Brigade (reduced to battalion size in peacetime) was transformed into an actual battalion and absorbed into the 68th SOF Brigade.

-Modern Day
+Modern day

 With the increased threat of international terrorist organizations in the 2000s and 2010s the 68th Special Operations Forces Brigade, renamed to 68th Brigade of Special Forces (68ма Бригада специални сили) underwent a moderate renaissance in its special capabilities.
-The Brigade has deep training ties with similar foreign formations, especially the US Army 10th Special Forces Group, but also the Portuguese Special Forces Brigade in Lamego, the Greek and Romanian special forces, the Serbian Special Operations Brigade etc. The Brigade has renewed its stocks of weapons (of mostly Heckler & Koch and Barrett manufacture, but also relying heavily on Arsenal AD Bulgarian manufactured weapons), special equipment and mobility inventory (Mercedes-Benz Zetros, Actros, G-Wagen, Unimog, HMMWV etc.).
-It is compatible with NATO operational standards and procedures and its Alpha Task Force Detachment is attached to the NATO Quick Reaction Forces.
-The exact structure is not publicly known, but its around 1500 service members roughly form:
+The brigade has deep training ties with similar foreign formations, especially the US Army's 10th Special Forces Group, but also the Portuguese Special Forces Brigade in Lamego, the Greek, Romanian and the Serbian Special operations forces etc. The brigade has renewed its stocks of weapons (of mostly Heckler & Koch and Barrett manufacture, but also relying heavily on Arsenal AD Bulgarian manufactured weapons), special equipment and mobility inventory Mercedes-Benz Zetros, Actros, G-Wagons, Unimog, HMMWV etcetera.
+It is compatible with NATO operational standards and procedures and its 68th Special Operations Group is attached to the NATO Quick Reaction Forces until 31 December 2023.
+The exact structure is not publicly known, but it is around 1500 service members roughly from: